adams85/bundling/README.md

 ### Advanced features

-Check the [DynamicBundle demo](https://github.com/adams85/bundling/tree/master/samples/DynamicBundle) to get an idea what you can use dynamic parameterized bundles for.
+Check out the [DynamicBundle demo](https://github.com/adams85/bundling/tree/master/samples/DynamicBundle) to get an idea what you can use dynamic parameterized bundles for.

 ### Bundling middleware settings